DeolaRichard/DeolaRichard/README.md

 - 👋 Hi, I’m @DeolaRichard
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning css & bootsrap
+- 🌱 I’m currently learning React, Node & Golang
 - 💞️ I’m looking to collaborate on any projects that will advance my skillset in web and software development
 - 📫 How to reach me on twitter @its_richiie